-I think I’ve done rather well getting to the seventh entry on this page before mentioning a pub, but here I finally succumb.
+I think I’ve done rather well getting to this point before mentioning a pub, but here I finally succumb.
 It’s not the beer, you understand, but the likes of the hot roast beef sandwich – with a side portion of chips – that would draw me in.

 Perhaps take your refreshments in the perfectly pleasant bar, so as not to alarm those eating their meals in the dining room, and the only slightly negative thing I could say is that this highest pub in the Wolds has sometimes left me without a mobile phone signal and even cut my Garmin track in two.
 Accommodation available.

 The delightful café within Thixendale Village Hall is only open on Sundays and is run by volunteers.
 Don’t overindulge with the lemon drizzle cake, though, as most roads out of Thixendale involve a climb of some sort.
 If you’re not peckish and you’re in a rush you are invited to use the loos for a small contribution to the upkeep of this former Youth Hostel.
 How civilised.

 Opposite is the former Post Office which you should make use of if low on provisions as there aren’t many shops in the area.
 The Cross Keys in Thixendale offers limited accommodation.